 The conflation of sweat and sebaceous glands was by no means universal.
 By the twentieth century most beauty experts had concluded that the oily, sebaceous glands were the main problem when it came to enlarged pores, pimples and blackheads.
 Dirt and bacteria were seen as contributing factors so cleansing was regarded as an important part of any skin treatment.

 Early beauty experts often talked about ‘clogged’, ‘stagnant’, ‘sluggish’ or ‘congested’ skin when discussing the subject of blocked pores, pimples and blackheads.
 This reflects the belief that clogged pores were a symptom rather than a cause, and that the condition would only be resolved in the long run by improving the skin tone, getting the pores to function properly, and/or by boosting the general health of the skin.

 Coarse pores are the result of a lack of tone in the skin.
 The pore openings are distended by effete matter which the pores are too sluggish to expel completely.
 For this reason, thorough cleansing is necessary to correct this fault and prevent blackheads and infections from developing in the languid pores.

 The thinking behind this approach viewed the relationship between the pores and the skin as two-way.
 A build-up of wastes in the skin caused by ‘clogged’ pores could ‘stagnate’ the blood circulation.
 This would make the pores ‘sluggish’, ‘congesting’ the skin and exacerbating the original problem, which in turn would make it even more difficult for the pores to function properly.
-Consequently, cleansing was often accompanied by massage or patting to improve skin circulation, and/or astringents or ice to improve the tone of the skin, stimulate it and close the pores.
+Consequently, cleansing was often accompanied by massage or patting to increase blood flow to the skin, and/or astringents or ice to improve the tone of the skin, stimulate it and close the pores.
 Many beauty writers erroneously thought that skin pores were opened and closed by muscles which could also be toned or tightened with ice or an astringent.

 Astringents primarily concern the pores of the skin.
 The pores are the openings of the sweat glands—very often too obviously open.
 When the pores are enlarged, the skin becomes coarse and invariably suffers from bad circulation of the facial blood vessels.